 Continuing south, the route enters Thuringia — a state described as Germany's cultural heart.
 Weimar, compact and walkable, concentrates more cultural significance per square metre than almost any city in Europe: Goethe and Schiller lived and worked here, the Bauhaus design movement was founded here in 1919, Liszt conducted here, and the Duchess Anna Amalia Library holds one of the most beautiful 18th-century library halls in the world.
 The Wartburg Castle near Eisenach (not quite on the route but worth the detour) is where Martin Luther translated the New Testament into German in 1521-22, while hiding from imperial prosecution — one of the pivotal moments in European intellectual history.

 For van drivers, the central avenue road segment is excellent.
 The Harz section involves some climbing but nothing extreme; the Thuringia section rolls through agricultural plateau country with the long, straight tree-lined avenues that give the route its name.
 Fuel and facilities are plentiful throughout.
-Wild camping is legal in Thuringia's forests (check local regulations), and the Harz National Park has several campsites at forest locations.
+Wild camping is not generally permitted in Thuringia or the Harz National Park — use designated campgrounds and Stellplätze instead.